-Astonishingly, these rights are excluded, denied and reduced throughout our now global political economy to such an extent that it threatens Life on Planet Earth.
+Astonishingly, our human/civil/natural/life rights are often denied or reduced across our increasingly global political economy.
+This denial of life-rights to billions of citizens even now threatens Life on Planet Earth.

-Or what can we learn from this inquiry that will protect our lives, the lives of our children and the life of all others?
+Or what public/private inquiry protects all our lives, the lives of our children and the life of all others?

 John McMurtry's studies into the values of life are contained in his writings and in the Encyclopedia of Life Support Systems (EOLSS), published by UNESCO.